 In addition to worship there are plenty of activities for families including an Easter Trail for children called If Easter Could Speak.
 Trail maps are available from Friday 7 April – Sunday 23 April at the entrance to the Cathedral (except during services) and children follow a trail around special displays and materials that explore what Easter is about.

-There’s a newly installed exhibition in the South Cloisters.
+There’s also an exhibition in the South Cloisters.
 Local artist Eleanor Bartlett’s site specific installation, Requiem, comprises twenty-two wax covered canvases arranged at varying angles in a line along the floor of the Cloister, reminiscent of memorial slabs against a wall in a mason’s yard.
 Some of the wax for the tablets was sourced from spent candles used during the Cathedral’s much loved Darkness to Light processional service.
 Two large and powerful tar panels complete the narrative.
 Jacquiline Creswell, Salisbury Cathedral’s Visual Arts Advisor, curates the exhibition, which is supported by the Arts Council.

 FAMILY DROP-IN WORKSHOPS

 There are two family drop-in workshops, themed around Eleanor’s work.
 Talking Textures on Wednesday 19 April between 10:00 – 12:00 or 13:00 – 15:00 in the North Transept will involve crayon rubbing to collect textures from the Cathedral floor out of which participants will create a personalised mixed media collage.
 All materials are provided and the workshops are free.

 In the Morning Chapel an unique exhibition is on display until 23 April.
 The Know Your Place Exhibition uses images from archives, museums and heritage collections across the West of England to give a unique insight into the history and identity of the places where we live, work and visit every day.